 Reinhart, Kane score; Lehner perfect as Sabres beat Avs 2-0

+Buffalo Sabres forward Sam Reinhart celebrates his goal during the second period of an NHL hockey game against the Colarado Avalanche, Thursday, Feb.
+16, 2017, in Buffalo, N.Y.
+Buffalo Sabres goalie Robin Lehner watches the puck during the second period of an NHL hockey game against the Colorado Avalanche, Thursday, Feb.
+16, 2017, in Buffalo, N.Y.
 Buffalo Sabres' Rasmus Ristolainen and Colorado Avalanche's Gabriel Landeskog battle for position during the second period of an NHL hockey game, Thursday, Feb.
 16, 2017, in Buffalo, N.Y.
 Buffalo Sabres' Ryan O'Reilly and Colorado Avalanche's Nathan Mackinnon take the draw during the second period of an NHL hockey game, Thursday, Feb.
 16, 2017, in Buffalo, N.Y.
+Colorado Avalanche defenseman Tyson Barrie carries the puck during the first period of an NHL hockey game against the Buffalo Sabres, Thursday, Feb.
+16, 2017, in Buffalo, N.Y.
+Buffalo ... (more)

 Add your comments below